wan monitoring

 SD-WAN in a nutshell

-At a basic level, when we consider the Wide Area Network (WAN) environment, we connect data centers to several branch offices to deliver packets between those sites, supporting the transport of application transactions and services.
-SD-WAN platform allows you to pull Internet connectivity into those sites, becoming part of one large transport-independent WAN fabric.
+When we consider the Wide Area Network (WAN) environment at a basic level, we connect data centers to several branch offices to deliver packets between those sites, supporting the transport of application transactions and services.
+The SD-WAN platform allows you to pull Internet connectivity into those sites, becoming part of one large transport-independent WAN fabric.

 SD-WAN monitors the paths and the application performance on each link (Internet, MPLS, LTE ) and chooses the best path based on performance.

 There are many forms of Internet connectivity (cable, DSL, broadband, and Ethernet).
 They are quick to deploy at a fraction of the cost of private MPLS circuits.
-SD-WAN provides the benefit of using all these links and monitoring which is best for what applications.
+SD-WAN provides the benefit of using all these links and monitoring which applications are best for them.

 Application performance is continuously monitored across all eligible paths-direct internet, internet VPN, and private WAN.
 It creates an active-active network and eliminates the need to use and maintain traditional routing protocols for active-standby setups—no reliance on the active-standby model and associated problems.